 No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 08 am.
 Prior to this, a notice is given in the Statistics Release Calendar.
 This is one of the most important Principles for Equal treatment of users in releasing statistics and analyses.

 Statistics on sanctions is one out of four anual main statistics in the area of crime statistics.
 The other three are statistics on offences reported to the police (including a separate statics on victims of offences reported to the police), offences investigated,and imprisonments.

 When using crime statistics, it is important to be aware that the various parts do not necessarily refer to the same population of offences or statistical units.
 The investigation of an offence can be completed in another year than the year it was reported.
 And one sanctions can be a reaction to several offences commited by the same person.
 The tables under sanctions are therefore not directly comparable with the tables under the other statistics.

 The Statistics Act, sections 2-1, 2-2, and 3-2.
 Police Register Act, section 9.

 The statistics covers all sanctions with legal efficacy registered during the year.
 To have legal efficacy means that all possibilities for appeal is exhausted.

-Of all penal sanctions listed in the Penal Act 2005, the statistics includes prosecution conditionally dropped, ticket fines (including on the spot fine) and court sentences on fine, community sentence, juvenile sanction, imprisonment, special sanctions, loss of right, and deferral of sentencing.
+Of all penal sanctions listed in the Penal Act 2005, the statistics includes conditional waiver of prosecution, ticket fines (including on the spot fine) and court sentences on fine, community sentence, youth sanction, imprisonment, special sanctions, loss of right, and deferral of sentencing.
 This definition of the population goes back to 1978.
 In new tables in the Statbank with figures starting from 2019, the population is expanded to include waiver of prosecution without conditions (Criminal Procedure Act section 69), transfer to National Mediation Service (Criminal Procedure Act section 71a), and waiver of sentencing.

 The reporting unit is the Police ICT-services (PIT, under the National Police Directorate) for SSP-data (and earlier BOT-data), and the Norwegian National Collection Agency (SI, under the directorate of Taxes) for on-the-spot-fines.